Pale Ale à l'orange

 Always somewhere cool (minimum 15° but best around 8°)

 And don't forget to CRAFT YOUR LIFE

-Malts (barley, wheat, oatmeal), hops (Styrian Golding), yeast, fruit (organic blood orange)
+Malts (barley, wheat, oat flakes), hops (Styrian Golding), yeast, fruit (organic oranges)

 Clear and cloudy / Powerful citrus notes.